 During my forty year career, I hardly ever read a book, and then only an occasional one which was work-related.
-Approximately six months ago, I began reading books from our County Library.
+Approximately mid-summer of 2016, I began reading books from our County Library.
 So far, I’ve had great luck in my selections, and I would like to list a few of them.
 OVER TIME, I WILL MAKE ADDITIONS TO THIS LIST.
 If you don’t find one that might interest you, perhaps consider another!

 Epic Measures: By Jeremy N. Smith.

 Christopher Murray, a Harvard-trained M.D, with an Oxford, Ph.D. in Medical Health Economics, challenges the Global Health Establishment and wins.
 His tool is a data base of virtually every known disease, broken-down by country.
 The free on-line “GMD Compare” is linked, as follows: http://vizhub.healthdata.org/gbd-compare/.

 Paul Farmer, a fellow resident at “Brigham” with Chris Murray (cited above), and Jim Yong Kim, vowed to “Save the World”, and they are working on it.
 Farmer and Kim, through their Partners in Health, also challenged the Establishment, and appear to be winning.
 PIH has taken top-flight health care to the poorest of the poor, in Haiti, Mexico, Rwanda, and a Siberian Gulag.

 How the Affordable Care Act will improve our terribly complex, blatantly unjust, outrageously expensive, grossly inefficient, error prone system: By Emanuel, Ezekiel.